Lebensgefahr/kingroon_kp3s_pro_v2/README.md

 ```

 <details>
-  <summary>Don't want to use external external SD card reader or copying files manually?</summary>
+  <summary>Don't want to use external SD card reader or copying files manually?</summary>
+When this article was written it works but later I can't repeat it.
+It throws an error something like "There is no SD card in the slot".

-FatFS module included in klipper repository has no long file names support enabled (why so?)
+FatFS module included in klipper repository has no long file names support enabled.
 We need to enable it.

 Edit file: